 How to Add a Signature in Exchange 2019, 2016 & 2013

 So how do you do it?
-Read our guide below on how to add a signature in Exchange easily.
+Read our guide below on how to easily add a signature in Exchange.

 Open your Exchange admin center.
-You’ll need to have Exchange Administration credentials to do so.
+You'll need Exchange Administration credentials.

 Click the Add (+) icon and select Apply disclaimers from the drop-down menu.
-You will now start creating the Transport Rule that will be used to apply your Exchange signature to messages sent from your organization.
+You will now create the Transport Rule that will be used to apply your Exchange signature to messages sent from your organization.

 A new lightbox window will appear letting you specify the details of this new Transport Rule.
 First, give the rule a name that is easy to remember such as which department it is to be assigned to.

 Then, click on the drop-down menu for *Apply this rule if…, which will specify how the signature will be added to messages sent by your users.
 For example, you could set it so that the signature is applied to all emails sent internally or externally.